 Are any of the products harmful to insects, birds, or dogs?

-The fertilizers and herbicides we use have no negative effects on any of the above creatures.
 There is a specific class of pesticide for targeting the above pests.
 Insecticides are used to control insects and related arthropods.
 Avicides control pest birds and predacides control predatory vertebrates.
 The herbicides we use are designed to interrupt the photosynthesis process, and have no effect on insects, birds, dogs, or other animals.
 The guidelines we ask you to follow after a treatment hold true for your pets, as well.
-Please keep them off of your lawn until the product is dry (4 hours).
+Please keep them off of your lawn until the product is dry (approximately 4 hours).
 It is our standard practice to give notice of which day your application will occur.
 We are happy to give additional notice an hour before the application so you can place your pets inside.

 Are there any risks?

 Our supervisors are highly trained professional applicators, licensed by the Colorado Department of Agriculture.
 They take the mandate to follow safety regulations very seriously.
-They hold a Qualified Supervisor license (highest level possible) with the Colorado Department of Agriculture, which works in concert with the United States Environmental Protection Agency.
 We appreciate your trust in them.
 Our products are registered either with EPA or Colorado Department of Agriculture, or both.
 This guarantees many things to the consumer: 1) The products are effective (they actually work how they say they will work).
 2) They are made with consistency (for example, the fertilizer nutrients are quantified and properly balanced and are the same from batch to batch - not something you can say about compost tea).
 3) They have been subjected to scientific study.